odoo/documentation/crm/leads/generate/manual.rst

 ======================================
-How to create a contact into Odoo CRM?
+How to create a contact into Twenty20 CRM?
 ======================================

-Odoo CRM allows you to manually add contacts into your pipeline.
+Twenty20 CRM allows you to manually add contacts into your pipeline.
 It can be either a lead or an opportunity.

 Activate the lead stage
 =======================

-By default, the lead stage is not activated in Odoo CRM.
+By default, the lead stage is not activated in Twenty20 CRM.
 To activate it, go to :menuselection:`Sales --> Configuration --> Settings`, select the option ""use leads if…** as shown below and click on **Apply**.